 This information element is already protected to the core network in NAS signalling and also replayed to the UE to ensure Man-in-the-middle attacks are avoided.

 This new spare bit would need to be signalled from the AMF to the RAN nodes and therefore mapped to a new information element on N2 interface.
-This new spare bit would also need to be signalled on the Xn interface between the RAN nodes
+This new spare bit would also need to be signalled on the Xn interface between the RAN nodes and therefore mapped to a new information element on Xn interface.

-.
+At N2 handover with AMF re-allocation, the new spare bit would need to be signalled from the source AMF to the target AMF on N14 interface, mapped to a new information element.

-Editor's Note: its FFS whether additional network interfaces are impacted by the transfer of the new spare bit.
+At IW HO from 5GS to EPS and IW HO from EPS to 5GS, the new spare bit would be need to be signalled on N26 interface, mapped to a new information element.

-The UE security capability IE is always included in the Registration Request message at mobility when there is a possible AMF change.
+The UE will always include the new spare bit in the following Registration Request message, as the UE security capability IE is always included in the Registration Request message at mobility when there is a possible AMF change.

 6.12.4 Solution Evaluation